kubewarden/docs/src/architecture.md

 A cluster can have multiple policy servers and Kubewarden policies defined.

 Benefits of having multiple policy servers:
-- "noisy" Namespaces/Tenants generating lots of policy evaluations can be isolated from the rest of the cluster and do not affect other users.
+- Noisy Namespaces/Tenants generating lots of policy evaluations can be isolated from the rest of the cluster and do not affect other users.
-- You can run mission critical policies inside of a Policy Server "pool", making your whole infrastructure more resilient.
+- Mission critical policies can be run inside of a Policy Server "pool", making your whole infrastructure more resilient.

 Each `policy-server` is defined via its own `PolicyServer` resource and each policy is defined via its own `ClusterAdmissionPolicy` resource.